 Under the client settings, click Cloud Services.
 Under Device/User Settings, set Allow access to cloud distribution point to Yes.

-If you are using Configuration Manager 1902, you can associate a SCCM Cloud Management Gateway with a boundary group.
-You can do this after you setup SCCM cloud management gateway.
-When you create or configure a boundary group, on the References tab, add a cloud management gateway.
+If you are using Configuration Manager current branch, you can associate the Cloud Management Gateway server with a boundary group.
+Create or configure a boundary group, go to the References tab, and add your CMG server.
+That’s it.

 Configure Clients for CMG

-After you set up SCCM cloud management gateway and all the site system roles are running, clients get the location of the CMG service automatically on the next location request.
+After you set up the cloud management gateway and all the site system roles are running, clients get the location of the CMG service automatically on the next location request.

-Most of all the clients must be on the intranet to receive the location of the SCCM CMG service.
+Most of all, the clients must be on the intranet to receive the location of the CMG service.
 By default, the polling cycle for location requests is every 24 hours.
 However, to speed up the request, you can restart the SMS Agent Host service (ccmexec.exe) on the computer.

-Sometimes when you switch the client to internet, the client still talks to your internal management point.
+Occasionally, when you switch the client to the internet, the client still talks to your internal management point.
 In such cases, you can force the client to always use the CMG with a registry key change.
-This configuration is useful for testing purposes, or for clients that you want to force to always use the CMG.
+This configuration is useful for testing purposes or for clients that you want to force to always use the CMG.

 You can set the following registry key on the client.
-By setting ClientAlwaysOnInternet = 1, the clients will use SCCM CMG service.
+By setting ClientAlwaysOnInternet value to 1, the clients will use the SCCM CMG service.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\CCM\Security, ClientAlwaysOnInternet = 1